Sense and Sensibility (2008 TV series): Costumes and make-up

 Karen Hartley-Thomas was the hair and make-up designer for the production.
 She began prepping a couple of months before filming began, and she met with the director and producer early on to discuss the whole look of the film.
 Like the costumers, she read books and went to art galleries during her research.
 The female characters in Sense and Sensibility wear a "no make-up look" because in the time period in which the film is set, only the lower classes would have worn white and pink make-up.
 The Dashwood sisters wore no mascara and only a little corrective and blush.
 Hartley-Thomas also used very little make-up on the men, as she does not like them looking made up.
 Discussing the hair, Hartley-Thomas said "Elinor's hair is always quite neat and done, where Marianne, being a freer character and more rebellious, she has lots of different looks and lots of wild looks with the hair loose."
-She also explained that some of the male actors wore wigs because the men in those days would have had a lot more volume to their hair, whereas the modern styles tend to be shorter and clippered.
-John Dashwood and his son were given red hair, as Hartley-Thomas wanted them to stand out amongst the more natural colours of the other male characters.
+She also said that some of the male actors wore wigs because the men in those days would have had a lot more volume to their hair, whereas the modern styles tend to be shorter and clippered.
+John Dashwood and his son were given red hair, as Hartley-Thomas wanted them to stand out from the other male characters.